django-cms/django-cms/docs/getting_started/configuration.rst

 Default: ``{}``

-If you have more than one site and :setting:`CMS_LANGUAGES` differs between the sites, you may want to fill this out so if you switch between the sites in the admin you only get the languages available on this site.
+If you have more than one site and :setting:`CMS_LANGUAGES` differs between the sites, you may want to fill this out so that when you switch between sites in the admin you only get the languages available to that particular site.

 Example::